Last updated: 2026-08-12

 • Canonical type comparison.
 Column types are compared on a shared canonical model, so nvarchar(100) (SQL Server) and character varying(100) (PostgreSQL) are recognised as the same column rather than a difference.

 • Object inventory, not body diff.
 A view or stored procedure that exists on both sides reads as present (no false "modified" from dialect differences); one that exists on only one side reads as added or removed.
-If you generate a sync script across engines, those objects come through as -- [MANUAL PORT] notes rather than an invalid foreign-dialect body.
+If you generate a sync script across engines, an object missing on the target comes through as a -- [MANUAL PORT] note rather than an invalid foreign-dialect body — there is no automatic translation.
+An object that exists only on the target has no body to translate, so if you select it the script emits a real DROP, and a warning above the preview counts how many, since across engines that often means the source simply doesn't model the object rather than that it's obsolete.

 Schema Compare running across two different database engines — a SQL Server source and a PostgreSQL target — with an info banner explaining that cross-engine comparison matches tables on a canonical type model